Superconformal algebras and holomorphic field theories: Derived symmetry enhancement

 The statement for $\cN=2$ is similar.

-\begin{prop} Suppose $\sT_{\cN=2}$ is a theory on $\RR^4$ with $\cN=2$ supersymmetry and a (classical) global symmetry by a Lie algebra $\fg$ which commutes with the supersymmetry algebra.
-Then, for any holomorphic supercharge $Q$, the twisted theory $\sT^{Q}_{\cN=2}$ has a (classical) symmetry by the following local Lie algebras: \begin{itemize} \item holomorphic $\fg$-currents on $\CC^{2|1}$: $\sG_{\cN=2} = \Omega^{0,\bu}(\CC^2, \fg[\ep])$; \item holomorphic vector fields on $\CC^{2|1}$: $\fX_{\cN=2}$. \end{itemize} \end{prop}
+\begin{prop} Suppose is a theory on $\RR^4$ with $\cN=2$ supersymmetry and a classical global symmetry by a Lie algebra $\fg$ which commutes with the supersymmetry algebra.
+Then, for any holomorphic supercharge $Q$, the twisted theory has a classical symmetry by the following local Lie algebras: \begin{itemize} \item holomorphic $\fg$-currents on $\CC^{2|1}$: $\cG_{2} = \Omega^{0,\bu}(\CC^2, \fg[\ep])$; \item holomorphic vector fields on $\CC^{2|1}$: $\fX_{2}$. \end{itemize} \end{prop}

-\begin{proof} By Proposition \ref{prop: 2twist} the holomorphic twist is equivalent to holomorphic BF theory for the Lie algebra $\fg[\ep]$ coupled to the holomorphic symplectic boson valued in a symplectic vector space $(V,\omega_V)$.
-In the background field language, the explicit coupling between a graded holomorphic $\fg$-current $\ul{\alpha} \in \sG_{\cN=2}$ and the gauge theory is
+\begin{proof} By Proposition \ref{prop: 2twist} the holomorphic twist is equivalent to holomorphic BF theory for the Lie algebra $\fg[\ep]$ coupled to the holomorphic symplectic boson valued in a symplectic vector space $(U,\omega_U)$.
+We wrote the explicit local Noether current for $\cG_2$ in Equation \eqref{eqn:noetherg}, in the case $\cN=2$ (this used a description in terms of the $\beta\gamma$ system).